 Since 1942, America's Boating Club Grosse Pointe has taught all Power Squadron classes.
 In 1945 our official publication, TARS & TRIPE, was created.
 Our club grew with membership passing the three hundred mark in 1961.
 Our Club is the largest Squadron in District 9.
 In 2023 America's Boating Club Grosse Pointe (Grosse Pointe Power Squadron) celebrated its 84th Anniversary.

-District 9 has 15 local squadrons located in the Lower Peninsula of Michigan.
-The district serves as the link between the national organization and the local squadrons.
+District Nine has fourteen local squadrons located in the Lower Peninsula of Michigan.
+The district serves as the link between the national organization and the local clubs.
 It serves as a resource to the squadrons' leadership by providing information to the squadrons.
 It also provides feedback to the national organization about items of concern to the squadrons.

-Squadron Burgee Heraldry - the blue border depicts the land that surrounds Lake St. Clair.
-The yellow area and line defines Lake St. Clair, the St. Clair River, the Detroit River and the border represents the boundary between the United States and Canada.
-The red semicircle is our home base, the Grosse Pointe Yacht Club, where we hold our meetings, classes and social functions.
-The Grosse Pointe Power Squadron is a very active squadron, teaching the Squadron Boating Course and a variety of seminars to its members and the general public.
-We also teach the advanced grade and elective classes to our membership.
-In addition to our Education Mission we also have many social events, and boating rendezvous.
+The blue border depicts the land that surrounds Lake St. Clair.
+The yellow area and line define Lake St. Clair, the St. Clair River and the border that is the boundary between the United States and Canada.
+The red semicircle is our home base on Lake St. Clair and the Grosse Pointe Yacht Club where we hold our meetings, classes, and social functions.